On this page

 5. Develop an action plan for your objectives

-Define specific, concrete actions to be taken.
-They should detail the tasks involved and include specific names and dates associated with each task.
+- Your actions should detail the tasks involved and include specific names and dates associated with each task.

 6. Monitor your results and implement an action plan

-Continuously monitor the results of the benchmarking efforts and ensure that the action plans are consistently applied.
-Use our one page action plan template for help with this.
+- Continuously monitor the results of the benchmarking efforts and ensure the action plans are consistently applied.